 - If your goal is to teach a hybrid or an online course using ANGEL, you are required to take the four Intermediate training module sessions, the two Collaborate sessions, and the Online Workshop.

 - If you have taken the Intermediate Training module (required), it is highly recommended to take the Rubrics hands-on module training.
 You'll learn how to create, apply, and use rubrics to grade assignments.

-The Introductory Training module, also known as ANGEL Lite, consists of two hands-on sessions on weekdays or one session on Saturdays (3 hours long).
+The Introductory Training module consists of two hands-on sessions on weekdays or via web-conference through Collaborate.
 It covers two topics in the following sequence: